The Church

 #3 - All churches are the same

 This misconception presupposes that there are many types of churches and that they basically all fulfill the same purpose.
-The Bible, however, teaches that there is really only one church and it doesn't compete or divide over itself.
+The Bible, however, teaches that there is really only one church and it does not compete or divide over itself.

 Now the simplest way to describe the church is to identify what the original word for church referred to.
-We know that the N.T. was originally written in the Greek language and the Greek word translated into the English word "church" was the word "ekklesia."
-This word was a combination of two expressions: To call, Out of.
+We know that the New Testament was originally written in the Greek language and the Greek word translated into the English word "church" was the word "ekklesia."
+This word was a combination of two expressions: To call, out of.
 So the word literally meant "those who are called-out or gathered."

 Among the Greeks it referred to a body of citizens "gathered" to discuss the affairs of state.
 It has also been translated into the English words "assembly" and "congregation."
 Jesus first uses the word "church" in Matthew 16:18 when He says, "I will build my church."
 When Jesus begins using this word He is referring to His disciples.